rogerleecormier/tanstack-portfolio/docs/LOGGING.md

 import { logger } from '@/utils/logger';

-// Or import specific methods for convenience import { debug, info, success, warn, error, aiWorker, network, validation
+// Or import specific methods for convenience import {
+  debug,
+  info,
+  success,
+  warn,
+  error,
+  aiWorker,
+  network,
+  validation,
 } from '@/utils/logger';

 // Or use default export